stappersg/vBook/src/reference/vSL/rules.md

 ## Implicit rules

-To avoid undefined behavior, the implicit action in a stage is `next()`.
+To avoid undefined behavior, the implicit action in a stage is `vsl::next()`.
 For security purpose end-users should always add a trailing rule at the end of a stage. if not, the implicit next() of the last rule will jump to the next stage.

 ```c